 Volume adjustment – which allows to increase or decrease the volume

-Program change – which allows to change the program based on the environment patient is in
+Program change – which allows changing the program based on the environment patient is in.

 Mute option – allows the patient to mute the hearing aid

 Sound balance adjustment – helps in balancing sound

 Spatial configurator adjustment – the patient can select the direction from which he expects better clarity to cut down the background noise.